CiaranMoran27/pands-project2021/README.md

  <br/>

- Based on the results from figure X the KNN loop yielded the highest accuracy at k = 4 and K = 6 to 25.
+ Based on the results from Plot 7 the KNN loop yielded the highest accuracy at k = 4 and K = 6 to 25.
 This ability to predict species to 100% accuracy is impressive even for a small dataset such as the Fisher Iris Dataset.
 Considering KNN does not have any underlying data assumptions like that of Linear Discrimant Analysis or indeed many other algorithms, it clearly can have good applications in machine learning.

 <br/>